ROB-530/ALPHAS/README.md

 # ALPHAS: Autonomous Layered Positioning for Hierarchical Agents in Swarms

-Reliable and accurate localization is paramount for au- tonomous drone swarms.
-However, in challenging scenarios, GPS signals can become weak or entirely blocked by en- vironmental features such as dense forests, mountains, or urban canyons formed by high buildings.
-The density of the swarm itself might also contribute to signal degradation in cer- tain configurations.
+Reliable and accurate localization is paramount for autonomous drone swarms.
+However, in challenging scenarios, GPS signals can become weak or entirely blocked by environmental features such as dense forests, mountains, or urban canyons formed by high buildings.
+The density of the swarm itself might also contribute to signal degradation in certain configurations.
 Furthermore, relying solely on traditional odometry-based techniques often leads to accumulated drift, compromising long-term accuracy without external corrections like loop closure or global fixes.

 To overcome these challenges, we propose a cooperative, tiered localization strategy for heterogeneous drone swarms.